AYPatrL04/MIT-6.824-2021/Note.md

 ## Challenge

 - Has primary failed?
-  - the machine might fail to visite the primary due to network partition or machine failed, and in this case some strategies should be applied in adavance to avoid the co-existence of 2 primaries (assume that there are only 1 primary allowed).
+  - the machine might fail to visit the primary due to network partition or machine failed, and in this case some strategies should be applied in advance to avoid the co-existence of 2 primaries (assume that there are only 1 primary allowed).
 - Split brain system
   - if each partition of networks has its own primary, and clients interact with these primaries, there might be huge difference in data, version, etc., and if the system restart, we have to handle it by ourselves (similar to the handling of git merge).
-- Keep primary/backup in sync
+- Keep primary / backup in sync
   - if primary failed, the backup should be able to handle the work of the primary, which requires the backup to sync to the newest primary when primary updated.
   - apply changes in order
   - avoid non-determinism: same changes should be consistent for primary and backup.